 When all is said and done, the young adults leave Classical Conversations with an excellent classical education, ready for the challenges that lie before them.

 Classical Conversations guides families through the Trivium.
 It enables them to make friends and do group projects.
-In short, Classical Conversations gives families a community which supports and aids classical homeschooling.
+In short, it gives families a community that supports and aids classical homeschooling.

-For more information about Classical Conversations, check out these bloggers.
-Each blogger’s family has done Classical Conversations for several years and cover it in detail.
+For more information, check out these bloggers.
+Each blogger’s family has done Classical Conversations for several years and covers it in detail.